foogod/modgrammar/doc/libref.rst

       Note: In general, you will want to set this universally for your whole grammar.
 The best way to do this is to define a ``grammar_whitespace`` module-level variable in the same module as your grammar classes are defined.
 If this is present, it will be used as the default for all grammar classes in that module.

+   .. attribute:: Grammar.grammar_whitespace_required

+      If set to :const:`True`, this grammar will require that there always be some amount of whitespace between its sub-grammars (note that this only applies if grammar_whitespace is also enabled).
+If set to :const:`False` (the default), whitespace between elements will be optional.

+      The :attr:`~Grammar.grammar_whitespace_required` attribute can be set in the same ways as :attr:`~Grammar.grammar_whitespace`.
+In particular, it is possible to set a default for all grammars by defining it at the module-level, just like :attr:`~Grammar.grammar_whitespace`.

    There are also a few less-commonly-used class attributes which may be useful when inspecting grammars, or may be overridden in special cases:

    .. attribute:: Grammar.grammar_terminal